Parquetry/parquetry.github.io/README.md

 Hi, I'm Edwin Smith.
-I'm a writer and editor based in Brooklyn.
+I'm a writer and editor born in England, raised in Florida, and living in Brooklyn.

 http://linkedin.com/in/edwinlsmith/